AI/ML, Streaming Architecture, Feature Engineering

 Staleness: Feature updates delayed due to infrastructure issues

 Monitoring strategies: Validate feature ranges, check for null values, track staleness, and log feature distributions to alert on drift from expected ranges.
+See building a data quality framework for comprehensive quality strategies.

 Model Lineage and Auditing